 The invoice is sent by e-mail to the parents and/or partners who have decided to renew.
-If the International office has not received payment by the due date, school placement is not guaranteed.
+If the International office has not received payment by the due date, school placement and district homestay placement (if applicable) are not guaranteed.
 We do not accept partial payments (installments).

 International Students may apply for either a full academic year or only a half academic year.
-If a student applies for only a half year and extend their studies later, an additional processing fee will be charged.
+If a student applies for only a half year and extends their studies later, an additional processing fee will be charged.

-September
+September - Extension

-Students who start school in September and have paid up to the end of the semester are surveyed of their plans to extend or not for the second semester.
-They are surveyed of their extension plans with an emailed survey link which is sent to parents much like the process of Renewal in February.
+Students who start our program in September and have paid up to the end of the semester (the following January) are to participate in our extension survey to inform us of their plans for the second semester.